 So Sue decided to fill what she felt was a need for a southern Sussex County natural grocery store.
-Her Clarksville mothership is now the longest-running certified organic market in the state.
+Her Clarksville mothership (read more about it here) is now the longest-running certified organic market in the state.
 She defines organic clearly and concisely: The meat we sell has been fed with grain that is not sprayed with chemicals.
 No pesticides, no growth hormones, no antibiotics, no nothing.
 And we do not use GMOs (genetically modified organisms).”

-But Good Earth Market isnt just shelves stocked with healthy sounding stuff.
+But Good Earth Market isn't just shelves stocked with healthy sounding stuff.
 She actually grows the majority of her produce right there on her farm in Clarksville.
 Her Heirloom tomatoes, blueberries, blackberries, strawberries, honey, specialty peppers, squash, assorted herbs and other grown goodies are go-to ingredients for the chefs at Matts Fish Camp, Bluecoast Seafood Grill and NorthEast Seafood Kitchen.
-In fact, über-chef (and owner of those restaurants) Matt Haley partners up with Sue several times a year to craft farm-to-table dinners served al fresco, country-style right there on the farm.
-Everything they serve is created entirely from Good Earths organic products.
-But you dont have to attend the dinners in order to try them (though the events are lots of fun).
+In fact, the late über-chef (and owner of those restaurants) Matt Haley partnered up with Sue several times a year to craft farm-to-table dinners served al fresco, country-style right there on the farm.
+Everything they serve is created entirely from Good Earth's organic products.
+But you don't have to attend the dinners in order to try them (though the events are lots of fun).
 Good Earth Market also sells her freshly picked wares at the Fenwick, Lewes and Bethany Beach farmers markets.